 Estimates for Traffic in California Legal Online Poker

 Legal online poker in California could be a game changer for the industry.
 The state is the most populous in the US with 39.5 million people.
-With a large number of poker rooms and casinos, there would be a massive pool of online players compared to the four current legal states – New Jersey, Pennsylvania, Nevada, and Delaware.
+With a large number of poker rooms and casinos, there would be a massive pool of online players compared to the states where legal online poker is already live.
+Those are:

 Legalization in CA could alter the online poker landscape in the US.
 Major operators including PokerStars, partypoker, WSOP.com, and others would be interested in moving into the state.
-California legalization could also spur other states to get on the bandwagon as well, especially if interstate compacts are allowed.
+California legalization could also spur other high-population states to get on the bandwagon as well, especially if interstate compacts are allowed.
+Online poker in Florida or online poker in Texas would be similarly impactful.

 Which Casinos in California Will Have Online Poker Sites?

 If CA were to offer some type of legal online poker, it’s a good bet it would mimic current laws in other states at least to some degree.
-In New Jersey and Pennsylvania, online operators partner with live casinos or other gaming enterprises in the state.
+In other legal states online poker brands partner with live casinos or other gaming enterprises in the state.
 For example, PokerStars partners with Resorts Casino in Atlantic City and Mount Airy Casino in Pennsylvania.

 There is no shortage of CA casinos and card rooms that would look to get in on the action.
 With such a large population, the state could also probably support a few online poker sites.
 There are no current partnerships with a legal framework in place, but here are a few brands that might be ready to enter the online poker arena.
 Those might include: